Guidelines for Remuneration to Senior Executives

-Thule Group, the following remuneration guidelines, which were adopted at the Annual General Meeting (AGM), April 27, 2023, apply for remuneration to senior executives to apply as the longest period until the annual general meeting in 2027.
+Thule Group, the following remuneration guidelines, which were adopted at the Annual General Meeting (AGM), April 29, 2025, apply for remuneration to senior executives.

 The executives covered by the guidelines are the CEO and the other members of the Group Management.
 The basis for the remuneration to members of the Group Management shall be the sustainability of the company within a commercial financial development, organizational structure to provide for a professionalism that is adapted to the company’s strategic objectives and also to provide the company with the adequate competence and resources at any given time.
 The remuneration to the Group Management shall comprise of fixed salary on market terms and variable remuneration, intended to stimulate the fulfilment of objectives of the company’s commercial and sustainable development, pension benefits and competitive other benefits.
 The total remuneration shall be on market terms, be competitive and reflect the individual’s performance and responsibilities.